Experience Groups

 Devices

-If desired, you may associate devices with this group, and any members of the group (or its parent groups) will in turn be associated with the chosen devices.
-While it is possible to choose specific devices, we recommend building these associations using Device Tags for simpler management over the life of your application.
-For more complicated associations, you can also use advanced queries to choose what devices are associated with a group.
+If desired, you may associate devices with this group through a device query, and any members of the group (or its parent groups) will in turn be associated with the chosen devices.
+The recommended implementation is to associate devices with a group

 Group Tags